History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

 In his book "Football Against the Enemy", Simon Kuper also writes that "Mielke loved his club, and made all the best player in the GDR play for it."
 However, BFC Dynamo recruited fewer established players from the other teams in the DDR-Oberliga than what other clubs did, such as SG Dynamo Dresden and FC Carl Zeiss Jena.
-Steffen Karas calculates in his book "66 Jahre BFC Dynamo - Auswärts mit 'nem Bus" that five of the top 10 delegations in the DDR-Oberliga instead involved FC Carl Zeiss Jena.
+In his book "66 Jahre BFC Dynamo - Auswärts mit 'nem Bus", Steffen Karas calculates that five of the top 10 delegations in the DDR-Oberliga instead involved FC Carl Zeiss Jena.
 Only a fifth of the players who won the ten championships with BFC Dynamo were older than 18 years when they joined the club, and those players came from teams that had been relegated from the DDR-Oberliga or the DDR-Liga.
 In an interview with the Berlin-based football magazine Fußball-Woche in 2006, Bogs said that BFC Dynamo, like any good club, wanted to strengthen itself, and that there were players at other clubs that he had wanted to sign, but that "those higher up" usually said: "It's not possible."
 In an interview with German newspaper Nordkurier in 2022, Bogs addressed the myth that BFC Dynamo could bring in any player it wanted whenever it wanted.
-Bogs said that he too was often turned down when it came to player transfers, adding that he would have liked to sign Joachim Streich, or Carsten Sänger from FC Rot-Weiß Erfurt.
+Bogs said that he too was often turned down when it came to player transfers, adding that he would have liked to sign Joachim Streich or Carsten Sänger.

 The only major transfers to BFC Dynamo from other clubs during its most successful period in the 1980s were Frank Pastor from then-relegated HFC Chemie in 1984 and Thomas Doll from then-relegated FC Hansa Rostock in 1986.
 Both came from clubs that had been relegated from the DDR-Oberliga.
-These transfers would often be labeled delegations by supporters of other teams, but Doll left Hansa Rostock to ensure a chance to play for the national team.
+Doll left Hansa Rostock to ensure a chance to play for the national team.
 He had the opportunity to choose between BFC Dynamo and SG Dynamo Dresden but wanted to go to Berlin to be able to stay close to his family and because he already knew players in BFC Dynamo from the national youth teams.